microsoft/industry/telco/referenceImplementation/readme.md

 ### Operator Landing Zones

-On the *Operator Landing Zones* tab, you can bring in the subscriptions you want to use intially for *operator*, *online*, and *corp* landing zones.
-Each landing zone type is represented by its own child management group of the *landing zones* management group in the hieararchy, and provides different characteristics regarding networking requirements, security, policy, and availability.
+On the *Operator Landing Zones* tab, you can bring in the subscriptions you want to use initially for *operator*, *online*, and *corp* landing zones.
+Each landing zone type is represented by its own child management group of the *landing zones* management group in the hierarchy, and provides different characteristics regarding networking requirements, security, policy, and availability.
 For each of the landing zone types, you can select the recommended Azure policies you want to assign, as well as the policies recommended for *all* landing zone types.

 - Operator landing zones

 Subscriptions can be moved into the *operator* management group, and bootstrapped with Azure policies that are assigned directly to this management group, as well as the overarching policies assigned to the intermediate root management group, and the landing zones management group.
-The specific policies for the operator landing zones will - in addition to compliance and security, ensure that carieer grade workloads are configured with resilliency, performance, and availability in mind.
+The specific policies for the operator landing zones will - in addition to compliance and security, ensure that carrier grade workloads are configured with resiliency, performance, and availability in mind.

 ![Operatorlz](./media/operatorlz.PNG)